cubesatlab/cubedos/samples/README.md

 CubedOS Samples
 ===============

++ `BBB`.
+A sample application that runs on the BeagleBone Black.
+This sample demonstrates that CubedOS applications will run on that platform.

 + `LineRider`: A sample application using the STMF4-discovery platform to demonstrate some of CubedOS's abilities.
 Specifically the program controls a simple robot that uses optical sensors to follow a black line drawn on a light, concrete floor.
 This is an adaptation of a